DearAJ/DearAJ/README.md

 - 👋 Hi, I’m @DearAJ
-- 👀 I’m interested in reading, drawing and playing piano.
+- 👀 I’m interested in reading, drawing and playing piano
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JAVA and OS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IBM
-- 📫 How to reach me ...
+- 📫 How to reach me 👉 1433115274@qq.com

 <!---
 DearAJ/DearAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.